SamBusser30/CSCI4448/README.md

 # Instructions to run code:

 - Download the shapes.py file
-- Navigate to the directory where the shapes.py folder is downloaded
+- Navigate to the directory where the shapes.py file is located
 - run the file using "python shapes.py"